zzzihao-li/COMP5566/lab1/preparation.md

+You need to install "docker" into your computer first if it is not installed.

 ## Step 1: build docker images
 1. enter into the `bootnode` path, e.g., `cd ./bootnode/`
 2. run `sudo docker build -t bootnode .` to build the `bootnode` image